-Famously known as “The Texas Hammer,” injury lawyer Jim Adler has been hammering for victims for over 40 years, championing “the little guy” against big corporations and big insurance companies which would deny their legal rights.
+Famously known as “The Texas Hammer” and “The Hammer Lawyer,” personal injury attorney, Jim Adler, has been hammering for accident victims for over 40 years, championing “the little guy” against big corporations and big insurance companies which would deny their legal rights.

 Family Man, Giving Back